timofeysie/gosh/README.md

 *the corresponding HTML spec, disallows import via file:// (For XSS reasons) and a protocol must have the mime types defined.
 The file protocol you use client:// has to set the correct mime-types when serving the files.
 Currently i would guess they are not set when you define the protocol via protocol.registerBufferProtocol thus you recive a The server responded with a non-JavaScript MIME type of "", the gist above has a code sample on how to do it.
 Edit: I just want to emphasize the other answers here do only cover the absolute minimum basics implementation with no consideration of exceptions, security, or future changes.
 I highly recommend taking the time and read trough the gist I linked.*

 [This is the Gist](https://gist.github.com/smotaal/f1e6dbb5c0420bfd585874bd29f11c43).

+The rest of the article talks about accessing the file system from the app.

 ## The Capacitor approach